antronerds/r2-tutorials/original/R2Tutorials.md

     better insight in the expressions levels or adapt your graphic layout.
--   In R2, the samples are annotated with e.g clinical data, each group of annotated data is called a “Track” in R2.
+-   In R2, the samples are annotated with e.g clinical data, each group of annotated data is called a ï¿½Trackï¿½ in R2.
 These tracks can be used to filter data in all types of analyses R2 is offering.
 -   A separated info panel in the one-gene expression level screen provides different types of analyses based on the expression level